Table of Contents

 🧑🎨 Creative 1-1 meeting questions

-- If you had to characterize your mood as a weather forecast with regard to the project, your job in general and your tasks, what would it look like?
+- If you had to characterize your mood as a weather report with regard to the project, your job in general and your tasks, what would it look like?

 - How often do you feel overwhelmed or stressed at work?
 In which situations?